What is a GIT/REP (real property) form?

 When a trust is selling/transferring real property in New Jersey, who is required to complete and sign a GIT/REP form?

-The trust is responsible for completing the form based on the trust's residency status.
-The appropriate form is to be completed with the seller's/grantor's information being that of the trust.
-The trustee(s) or their/their authorized representative(s) that is/are required to sign the deed is/are responsible for signing the completed form.
+The trust is responsible for completing the form based on its residency status.
+The appropriate form must be completed with the seller's/grantor's information being that of the trust.
+The trustee(s) or their/their authorized representative(s) who are required to sign the deed are responsible for signing the completed form.

 When there is more than one trustee for a trust, can just one GIT/REP form be signed and submitted?

 Yes.
-All of the trustees can sign and submit one form.
+All trustees can sign and submit one form.
 An attachment for additional signatures is acceptable.

 Do trustees, executors, or administrators that happen to be beneficiaries have to sign two (one on behalf of the estate or trust and one in their individual capacity as a beneficiary) GIT/REPs?

-Trustees, executors, or administrators that happen to be beneficiaries have to sign two GIT/REPs (one on behalf of the estate or trust and one in their individual capacity as a beneficiary).
+Trustees, executors, or administrators that are also beneficiaries have to sign two GIT/REP forms; one on behalf of the estate or trust and one in their individual capacity as a beneficiary.

 Do sellers that aren't married, trustees, executors, administrators, and beneficiaries each have to fill out a GIT/REP?